Session management and configuration

 Configuration and tuning

-SEON's verification engine is highly configurable, allowing you to tune its performance to match your specific risk appetite and user base.
+SEON’s verification engine is highly configurable, allowing you to tune its performance to match your specific risk appetite and user base.
+The sections below provide configuration principles, a complete reference of all tunable parameters, and the key metrics to monitor.

 Configuration principles